Reopening Update: November 13, 2020

 The guidelines provided by The Oregon Department of Education in Ready Schools, Safe Learners contains some latitude for exceptions where in-person learning is concerned.
 The exception is called Limited In-Person Instruction (LIPI).
 LIPI has a broader metric target of 200 cases of less per 100,000 in order to operate, and could continue until the case metrics for full reopening are met.

-The International School would be able to meet the criteria to offer this limited in-person instruction to Grades 1-5 once the metrics are met.
+the International School of Portland would be able to meet the criteria to offer this limited in-person instruction to Grades 1-5 once the metrics are met.
 This is one of the reasons we are investigating this possibility.
 Here are some of the limitations of LIPI:

 - The time any single cohort can spend in a school building in a given day is two consecutive hours and cannot be intermittent.